Solomon's Temple: Destruction by the Babylonians

 Jewish tradition holds that the Temple was destroyed on Tisha B'Av, the 9th day of Av (Hebrew calendar), the same date of the destruction of the Second Temple.
 Rabbinic sources state that the First Temple stood for 410 years and, based on the 2nd-century work Seder Olam Rabbah, place construction in 832 BCE and destruction in 422 BCE (3338 AM), 165 years later than secular estimates.
 The Jewish historian Josephus says; "the temple was burnt four hundred and seventy years, six months, and ten days after it was built".

-Solomon's Temple was subsequently replaced with the Second Temple in 516 BCE.
+Solomon's Temple was subsequently replaced with the Second Temple in 515 BCE, following Jewish return from exile.

 Architecture

 The description of Solomon's Temple given in I Kings and II Chronicles is remarkably detailed, but attempts to reconstruct it have met many difficulties.
 The description includes various technical terms that have lost their original meaning to time.
-Archaeological studies have provided ancient Near Eastern counterparts for architectural features, furnishings and decorative motives.
+Archaeological studies have provided ancient Near Eastern counterparts for architectural features, furnishings and decorative motifs.
 Contemporary Israeli archaeologist Finkelstein considered Solomon's Temple to be built according to Phoenician design, and its description is in accordance with how Phoenician temples looked; others have described the structure as temple in antis.
 In 2011, three small portable shrines were discovered in Khirbet Qeiyafa, an archaeological site 30 km (20 mi) from Jerusalem dated to 1025–975 BCE, a range that includes the biblical date for the reigns of David and Solomon.
 The smaller shrines are boxes shaped with different decorations showing impressive architectonic and decorative styles.
 One of the excavators, Israeli archaeologist Yosef Garfinkel, suggested that the style and the decoration of these cultic objects are very similar to the biblical description of some features of Solomon's Temple.

 Archeologists categorize the biblical description of Solomon's Temple as a langbau building.
 That is, a rectangular building that is longer than it is wide.
 It is furthermore classified as a tripartite building, consisting of three units; the ulam (porch), the heikal (sanctuary), and the debir (the Holy of Holies).
 It is also categorized as being a straight-axis temple, meaning that there is a straight line from the entrance to the innermost shrine.